 In 2012, The Sentencing Project released findings from a survey of people sentenced to life in prison as juveniles and found the defendants in the above cases were not unusual.31)Nellis, A. (2012).
 The lives of juvenile lifers: Findings from a national survey.
 The Sentencing Project.

 - 79% witnessed violence in their homes regularly

 - 32% grew up in public housing

 - Fewer than half were attending school at the time of their offense

 - 80% of girls reported histories of physical abuse and 77% of girls reported histories of sexual abuse

-Racial disparities plague the imposition of JLWOP sentences.29)Nellis, A. (2012).
-While 23.2% of juvenile arrests for murder involve an African American suspected of killing a white person, 42.4% of JLWOP sentences are for an African American convicted of this crime.
-White juvenile offenders with African American victims are only about half as likely (3.6%) to receive a JWLOP sentence as their proportion of arrests for killing an African American (6.4%).
+Racial disparities plague the imposition of JLWOP sentences.
+Sixty-two percent of people serving JLWOP, among those for whom racial data are available, are African American.
+While 23% of juvenile arrests for murder involve an African American suspected of killing a white person, 42% of JLWOP sentences are for an African American convicted of this crime.
+White juvenile offenders with African American victims are only about half as likely (3.6%) to receive a JWLOP sentence as their proportion of arrests for killing an African American (6.4%).32)Nellis, A. (2012).

 Cost of Life Sentences